pandrikopoul/EEG-MFTNet/README.md

 ## 🚀 Quick Start

 The entire pipeline—from reading the data to training and evaluating the model—is contained within the `main` function of the `EEGMSTDNet_main.py` file.
+If you wish to skip the training process, pre-trained model weights for each subject are available in the Saved_Model_Weights folder.

 1. Download the dataset from the link provided in the **📂 Data Availability** section.